redromnon/HeroicBashLauncher/README.md

 ## Usage

 ### Running the Program
-Execute the program by simply double-clicking the **HeroicBashLancher** executable (You might need to enable executable permission).
+Execute the program by simply double-clicking the **HeroicBashLancher** executable.
 You should be greeted by the _Process Finished_ dialog at the end.

 Using the Heroic Games Launcher **AppImage**?
 Make sure to [read this.](https://github.com/redromnon/HeroicBashLauncher/wiki/FAQ#why-are-my-games-not-launching-i-use-heroic-via-appimage)